aidgn-com/fullscore/README.md

 };
 ```

-Like pressing the damper pedal at the perfect moment to eliminate unwanted resonance, Tempo silently absorbs duplicate clicks.
+Like pressing the damper pedal at the perfect moment to eliminate unwanted resonance, TEMPO silently absorbs duplicate clicks.

 ### A 50-Line Score

-Tempo's entire code fits within 50 lines.
+TEMPO's entire code fits within 50 lines.
 Like Bach's Inventions, it creates music with minimal notes.

 ```javascript
 function tempo(rhythm) { // Touch Event Maestro Performance Optimizer